RazrFalcon/resvg/README.md

 Comparing performance between different SVG rendering libraries is like comparing apples and oranges.
 Everyone has a very different set of supported features, implementation languages, build flags, etc.
-But since `resvg` is written in Rust and uses [Skia] for rendering - it's pretty fast.
+But since `resvg` is written in Rust and uses [tiny-skia] for rendering - it's pretty fast.

 ## Building

-Despite being a Rust library, `resvg` depends on [Skia] and [harfbuzz], therefore you will need a modern C++ compiler.
+Despite being a Rust library, `resvg` still depends on some C++ code, therefore you will need a C++ compiler to build it.
 But in most cases the compilation process should be as easy as:

 ```